IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations/README.md

 ### Installing TPG (Temporal Postgres)

-Currently, temporal Postgres has to be installed from source (available [here](http://tpg.inf.unibz.it/).
+Currently, TPG, the temporal extension of Postgres we are using, has to be installed from source (available [here](http://tpg.inf.unibz.it/).
 Once installed, loading data works just like with regular Postgres.
+Please follow the instructions from this webpage to install from source.

 ### Loading data